An OC graduate with a Bachelor of Science degree in Chemistry will:

 - GNSC-4712 - Senior Science Seminar

-Students planning to pursue graduate work in chemistry can include MATH-3013-Differential Equations and one computer science course (CMSC-1113-Programming I, CMSC-1123-Programming II, or CMSC-2133-Object Oriented Programming).
+Students planning to pursue graduate work in chemistry should include MATH-3013-Differential Equations and one computer science course (CMSC-1113-Programming I, CMSC-1123-Programming II, or CMSC-2133-Object Oriented Programming).

 - Environmental Protection